TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- fish optimization: a simple grid
+	- we can also put an upper bound of the processed neighbors, e.g. process 3 at most
+	- linear time

+- fix those knife offsets

+- fix szturm sound being the same as bilmer
+- vent hit sound is too silent

+- remember to fix your system time before hosting

+- fix that damn connect token

+- bomb falls outside the map
 - Editor errata
 	- fix confusing undo behaviour when duplicating entities
 	- particle delete command does not show message
 	- if duplicate names in project, the button just does not work in asset file choice dialog

+- flipping of the other hand in akimbo?

 - minimally buff pro90 over zamieć: perhaps increase the round's impact a little?